mlabs-haskell/ogmios-datum-cache/README.md

                            fetcher.
-  --block-hash HASH        hash of block's HEADER not hash of a block itself --from-origin            Start block fetcher from origin --from-tip               Start block fetcher from tip --block-filter FILTER    Filter.
+  --block-hash HASH        hash of block's HEADER not hash of a block itself --from-origin            Start block fetcher from origin --from-tip               Start block fetcher from chain tip --block-filter FILTER    Filter.
   --use-latest             defines if block fetcher, if started automatically,
                            should start from last block that was proccessed